webplatform/docs/html/elements/main/index.md

 }}
 }}
 {{Notes_Section
-|Notes=* It is advised to use ARIA <code>role="main"</code> attribute on the main element until assistive technologies have implemented the element.
+|Notes=* It is advised to use ARIA <code>role="main"</code> attribute on the main element until browsers have implemented the element.

 * There must not be more than one <code>&lt;main&gt;</code>  element in a document, and it must not be a descendent of an <code>&lt;article&gt;</code>, <code>&lt;aside&gt;</code>, <code>&lt;footer&gt;</code>, <code>&lt;header&gt;</code>, or <code>&lt;nav&gt;</code>  element.
 }}